christadejesus/christadejesus/README.md

 ![Canva](https://img.shields.io/badge/Canva-333?style=for-the-badge&logo=Canva&logoColor=00cccc)
 ![ChatGPT](https://img.shields.io/badge/chatGPT-333?style=for-the-badge&logo=openai&logoColor=a4f2c2)

-## Currently Studying
+## Recent Accomplishments
-- IT Support to earn the CompTIA A+ Certification
+- Passed the CompTIA A+ Core 1 (202-1101) exam - <em>April, 2024</em>
+- Launched [devittle.com](https://devittle.com), an ongoing website project featuring free study tools for IT and Development learners

+## May 2024 Goals
+- Graduate from the Per Scholas IT Support Program
-- IT Support to earn the Google IT Support Professional Certificate
+- Pass the CompTIA A+ Core 2 (202-1102) exam to earn the CompTIA A+ Certification

-## Get in Touch
+- Complete the Front End Development Libraries Certification freeCodeCamp course
+- Round out my portfolio with recent development, design, and IT projects

+## Where to Find Me
 - [Codepen](https://codepen.io/christadejesus)
 - [Linkedin](www.linkedin.com/in/christatech)